Release Notes for Confluent Cloud¶

 - Support plan downgrades now have certain restrictions in place.
 When you purchase a support plan, you will retain the support plan and be charged for it for the current and potentially next billing cycle.
 For more information, see Support

-- A Confluent Community self-serve offering is now available from the Google Cloud Platform (GCP) marketplace.
-GCP customers can now use their GCP committed expenditure for Confluent Cloud standard clusters.
-See the GCP marketplace offering for details.
+- A Confluent Community self-serve offering is now available from the Google Cloud marketplace.
+Google Cloud customers can now use their Google Cloud committed expenditure for Confluent Cloud standard clusters.
+See the Google Cloud Marketplace offering for details.

 October 31, 2019¶